National Human Trafficking Lawyers

 According to the United States Criminal Code, human trafficking occurs when one person uses deception, fraud, abduction, or other coercion to force another person into labor, which often takes the form of prostitution, agricultural work, or other forced servitude.
 Human trafficking may also refer to any instance in which persons are transported, recruited, received, or otherwise exploited for such purposes.
 Anyone can become a victim of human trafficking, though women, children, and low-income individuals tend to be the most vulnerable.

-Sex Trafficking Lawyer
+Sex Trafficking Lawyers

 The most common type of human trafficking is sexual.
 Sexual exploitation makes up an estimated 79% of human trafficking cases.
 Many people are enticed into sex trafficking with false promises of fun or fulfilling jobs in good areas.
 Sometimes, a person who you thought you knew or trusted promised you a close romantic or familial relationship.
 As soon as victims realize these promises won't come true, they are threatened or guilted into staying, and cannot leave.
 Many times, the victim will form a romantic attachment with their captor, often called a "trauma bond".